cozkul/tradingSimulator/README.md

 ## Introduction

-The Financial Portfolio Simulator is a robust Java desktop application designed to empower users in simulating their financial investments with ease.
-In an ever-evolving financial landscape, having a tool that provides education and an opportunity to try your ideas without real life consequences is invaluable.
+The Financial Portfolio Simulator is a robust Java desktop application designed to empower users in simulating timing their financial investments with ease.
+In an ever-evolving financial landscape, having a tool that provides education and an opportunity to try timing the market without real life consequences is invaluable.

-Students seeking an understanding of trading stocks and options in the stock market are the intended users for this project,
+Students seeking an understanding of day trading stocks in the stock market are the intended users for this project,

-I started this project because I want to understand the Black-Scholes model better be able to calculate Greeks on my own.
-Also, I want to convince myself that if stock prices are a random walk, it is hard to beat the average consistently.
+I started this project because I want to convince others and myself that if stock prices are a random walk, it is hard to beat the average consistently.

 ## User Stories